An Viet Foundation History Secured For The Future

 Philip Glanville, Mayor of Hackney said: “I was really pleased to be able to personally support this vital project having visited the archive only a few months before the dreadful vandalism occurred.
 We collectively owe a duty to uphold the legacy of our Chinese, Vietnamese and other South East Asian communities, preserving it for future generations in Hackney.

 This work is crucial to recognising their long contribution to the borough and its economic and cultural life; but also in telling and cherishing the stories of our proud and diverse migrant history.
 Reminding us all of the deep challenges many communities often faced as they built their home here., We’re grateful for this fund which will help us work with the community to stop the loss of this valuable heritage, keeping these chapters of our past safe and accessible to everyone.”

-Cuong Pham, artist, researcher and leader of the work to secure the An Viet legacy said: "I, along with the Steering Group for the An Viet Foundation Archives and Hackney Chinese Community Services the current custodians, hope that in collaboration with Hackney Archives, with the support of the TNA Covid-19 fund we are able to take the first steps to ensure future researchers and generations are able to access pivotal moments of British-Vietnamese migration and diaspora history."
+Cuong Pham, artist, researcher and member of the steering panel leading the work to secure the An Viet legacy said: "I, along with the Steering Group for the An Viet Foundation Archives and Hackney Chinese Community Services the current custodians, hope that in collaboration with Hackney Archives, with the support of the TNA Covid-19 fund we are able to take the first steps to ensure future researchers and generations are able to access pivotal moments of British-Vietnamese migration and diaspora history."